-The top ranked school in the U.S. for Statistics is University of California - Berkeley.
-Students who graduate from the Statistics program earn an average of $57,451 in their early career salary, and $136,545 in their mid-career salary.
+University of California - Berkeley is a good choice for students pursuing a Statistics degree.
+Students who graduate from the Statistics program earn an average of $63,700 in their early career salary, and $63,700 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Purdue University - Main Campus is among your best bets if you want to study Statistics.
 Looking for a big school?
 This institution has more than 20,000 students on campus.

 University of California - Santa Barbara is a great option for students pursuing a Statistics degree.
-University of California - Santa Barbara Statistics students make 10.9% more than the standard Statistics graduate.
-This school is located in the suburban area of Santa Barbara, California, close to shops and other amusement.
+With more than 20,000 undergraduates, University of California - Santa Barbara is one of the largest schools in the nation.

 Every student pursuing a degree in Statistics has to check out Brigham Young University - Provo.
+Graduates of the Statistics program earn about $61,600 in the first five years of working, and $61,600 after their first five years of working.
 The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.

-Any student who is interested in Statistics needs to take a look at University of Minnesota - Twin Cities.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+Every student who is interested in Statistics has to take a look at University of Wisconsin - Madison.
+Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.

 With 80.7% of the professors working full time, students will get a good amount of interaction with educators.
 For those who would like to keep going following their undergraduate degree, University of Wisconsin - Madison has grad programs available.
 In what areas is University of Wisconsin - Madison doing the best?
 Look into all the school's rankings.